jvaleskadevs/inheritas/README.md

 ## Potential TODOs

 - Make the UI fully responsive and add a margin top to the footer.
-(MUST DO)
+(MUST TO DO)
 - ERC20 support
 - Future standards support
 - Multi-wallet support